-We are carrying out a review of our polling districts, polling places, and polling stations.
+We carried out a review of our polling districts, polling places, and polling stations between September and December 2019.
 This is something we are legally required to do every five years, to make sure that all electors have reasonable facilities to vote as far as are practicable in the circumstances.

 A polling district is a geographical area within a parliamentary constituency, within which a polling place can be determined that is most suitable for electors.
 Each polling district has its own reference, for example Adderbury is CAA1.